zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Adult_Phenotyping/Adult_Phenotyping.md

     c.
 Remove the lid from the plate and ensure well A01 is at the top left of the camera view.

     d.
-Record the video and back it up to the Seagate external drive and ResearchDrive.
+Record the video

       - Video parameters:

         - Time = 15 s.
         - Frame rate = 16 FPS
-      - Format =
+        - Format = 1280 x 960
         - Brightness = 1000
         - Gain = 1000

-### Day 2

-5. Prepare new 24-well plates with the media of choice:

-    - For most experiments (i.e., drug treatment or RNAi) this will be **incomplete** media (no serum).

-    - If drug treatments are planned, prepare wells with 750 μL minus the amount of drug to be added.
-For exmample, add 675 μL if a 10X drug dilution is planned.

-    - Use **complete** media for assay optimization.
-Using complete media will keep parasites healthier for longer but will negate the ability to quantify protein release.

-6. Transfer parasites to the new plates ~23 hr after the noted time from Day 1.
-Keep the plates with conditioned media from females; discard the conditioned media from males.

-7. Record on the WormViz at the 24 hr time point.
-If adding drug, follow the below steps.
-If not, return the plates to the incubator.

-    a.
+    e.
 Immediately after recording, transfer to the BSC and add drug at the desired dilution.

-    b.
+    f.
 Immediately record on the WormViz.

-    c.
+    g.
 Return to the incubator.

-    d.
-Record videos again 1 hr after adding drug.
+    h.
+Record videos again after 1 hr incubation.

-8. Transfer all the conditioned media from females to labelled 1.5 mL tubes.

-9. Centrifuge the tubes for 5 min at 10,000 *x g*.

-10. Discard 500 μL of the supernatant.
-Store the remainder (pellet of mf, should be ~200 μL) at 4°C.

-### Days 3-5
+### Days 3-4 (Time points 24 & 48)

-11. Prepare new 24-well plates with the media of choice.
+1. Prepare new 24-well plates with the media of choice.
 Warm plates at 37°C.

     - For drug experiments, make 1X drug in **incomplete** media.

-12. Record videos at the 48 hr mark.
+2. Record videos at the 24 hr mark.

-13. Transfer parasites to new plates and return them to the incubator.
+3. Transfer parasites to new plates and return them to the incubator.
 Keep the plates with conditioned media.

-14. Transfer all the conditioned media from females to labelled 1.5 mL tubes.
+4. Transfer all the conditioned media from females to labelled 1.5 mL tubes (**Note:** male conditioned media does not need to be centrifuged).

-15. Centrifuge the tubes for 5 min at 10,000 *x g*.
+5. Centrifuge the tubes for 5 min at 10,000 *x g*.

-16. Transfer 500 μL of the supernatant to a 96-well deep well plate, cover the plate with foil sealing film, and store at -80°C. Create a Google Spreadsheet with the arrangement of the samples (see [this example](https://docs.google.com/spreadsheets/d/136XA8yCzhY0h7fKNrcppDCZV97jnYLagD5qhwuxPzds/edit?usp=sharing)).
+6. Transfer 500 μL of the supernatant (or conditioned media from males) to a 96-well deep well plate, cover the plate with foil sealing film, and store at -80°C. Create a Google Spreadsheet with the arrangement of the samples (see [this example](https://docs.google.com/spreadsheets/d/136XA8yCzhY0h7fKNrcppDCZV97jnYLagD5qhwuxPzds/edit?usp=sharing)).
 Try to fill as much of these wells as possible by using the same plate for consecutive days.

-17. For female conditioned media, store the pellet at 4°C. Discard the male conditioned media.
+7. For female conditioned media, store the pellet at 4°C. Discard the remaining male conditioned media.

-18. Repeat steps 11-18 for the entirety of the experiment.
+8. Repeat steps 1-7 on day 4.

 ### Downstream sample processing